adonisjs/core/packages/node-req/readme.md

 http.createServer(function (req, res) {

   // get query string from req
-  var get = nodeReq.get(req)
+  var query = nodeReq.get(req)

 }).listen(3000)

 ```

-Yes that's all , `node-req` makes no assumption on how to add router or handle http reqs.
+Yes, that's all, `node-req` makes no assumption on how to add routes or handle HTTP requests.
 All it does it parse request object and return values out of it.

-## What's different from express ?
+## What's different from express?

-`express` is super cool, but it is a framework which has lot more to offer than just parsing requests, where `node-req`
-is just a parser and will be an option based on your use case.
+`express` is super cool, but it is a framework that has a lot more to offer than just parsing requests, where `node-req` is just a parser and will be an option based on your use case.

 ## Methods